SachQL/UberDataNYC/README.md

 --239 records deleted
 ```
-**8. Some Trips have also have 0 passengers which should no be possible.**
+**8. Some trips have also have 0 passengers which should not be possible.**

 ```sql
   DELETE